 Students will be required to take a two semester sequence of capstone courses in their final year.
 These courses will consist of work and project experience on location within the healthcare industry and a weekly seminar.
-This will provide the student the opportunity for experi-
+This will provide the student the opportunity for experience-based learning.
+Students who currently work in the healthcare industry will be allowed to develop a capstone experience in conjunction with their current employer.